 Strengths: Evaluate the specific skills, strengths, and experiences of your sales reps.
 Is there a rep that is experienced with large corporate clients?
 One who has a background in IT and would be well-suited to clients in the technology industry?

 You also want to look at the broad strengths of your sales team and processes as a whole.
 For example, what part of the sales process does your team really excel at?
-By factoring in strengths of your process and your sales team you can ensure reps are assigned territories that will work in favor of your sales process while providing equal opportunities and workloads.
+By factoring in the strengths of your process and your sales team you can ensure reps are assigned territories that will work in favor of your sales process while providing equal opportunities and workloads.

 Weaknesses: Alternatively, you should also factor in any weaknesses that may be present.
 In doing this, you can allow your territories to work for you and develop more effective sales processes.
 For example, are there any leaks in your sales pipeline?
 Or are there specific areas where your resources are limited?
 Looking at your weaknesses will help you create territories that minimize your weaknesses.